Wakaba2/World-Renderer/README.md

 # Forge 1.15.2 and 1.16.5
 v1.0.2
-Added a support for MCreator 2022.3 - Forge 1.15.2
+Added a support for Forge 1.15.2

 Fixed bugs
 v1.0.1
 Added support for appropriate MCreator versions